superxddd/timescaledb/docs/StyleGuide.md

 We require running C code through clang-format before submitting a PR.
 This will ensure your code is properly formatted according to our style (which is similar to the PostgreSQL style but implement in clang-format).
-You can run clang-format on all of the TimescaleDB code using `make format` if you have clang-format (version >= 7) or docker installed.
+You can run clang-format on all of the TIMEUDB code using `make format` if you have clang-format (version >= 7) or docker installed.